triggerdotdev/trigger.dev/README.md

 ## Don't worry about deployment

-Just use our SDK to write Jobs in your codebase.
-There's nothing extra to deploy and no CI to configure, your Jobs just connect to our cloud.
-Or you can always self-host.
+Simply use our SDK to write jobs in your codebase.
+There's nothing extra to deploy, and no CI to configure; your jobs seamlessly connect to our cloud.
+Alternatively, you can choose to self-host.

 ## Full visibility of every job run